harrisonmalone/harrisonmalone-gatsby/src/posts/best-albums-of-the-2010s.md

 ## Bon Iver: Bon Iver (2011)

 One of the artists that got me into music that wasn't what my dad liked or what was on the radio.
-Great well produced album.
+Calming music to get you through a busy commute.

 ### 9

 ## Helplessness Blues: Fleet Foxes (2011)

 What shaped a lot of my musical taste over the 2010s was [Anthony Fantano](https://www.youtube.com/user/theneedledrop) and this was his favorite album of 2011.
 I'm so glad I discovered this.
-Harmonies to die for.
+The harmonies remind me of the Beach Boy's.

 ### 8